 - What kind of responses did you get?

 - Will these questions help you achieve your overarching goal?

-Testing out the survey will help you avoid costly mistakes or errors, especially if you’ll be giving out incentives in exchange for responses.
+Testing out the survey will help you avoid costly mistakes or errors, especially if you’ll give incentives in exchange for responses.
 We bet you want to get the bang for your buck.
-So, know the right questions that will help pinpoint what you need to know.
+So, know the right questions to help pinpoint what you need to know.

 4. Create Email Feedback Forms